Insurance Fund information

 - Class 1 (Active Members): $14,000 (additional $10,000 for accidental deaths)

 - Class 3 & 4 (Retired Members): $2,500

 If you are temporarily or permanently unable to work as a Laborer, you may be eligible for a monetary benefit from the Insurance Fund.
 There is a one week waiting period if your disability is from a sickness.
 There is not a waiting period for disabilities caused by an accident.

-- Weekly Benefit: $280 (net after standard FICA and Medicare withholdings)
+- Weekly Benefit: up to $280 (depending on standard FICA and Medicare withholdings)